Pentelis railway station: Facilities

 The station has a ticket office and cafe.
 At platform level, the station is equipped with Dot-matrix display departure and arrival screens on the platforms for passenger information, seating, and information boards, with access to the platforms via lift or escalator.
 Outside the station, there is a bus stop where the local 450, 451, 460 & 461 call.
 Parking is also available at the station.

 Services

-Since 15 May 2022, the following weekday services call at this station:
+Since 22 November 2025, the following services call at this station: